ionos-deploy-now/documentation/content/blog/shop-experience-with-vue.md

 ### Shopify for the online shop system

 The shop logic and frontends are build with [Shopify](https://www.shopify.com/).
-Shopify has a broad offering from affordable packages for small businesses to large, cloud-based shop system with Shopify Plus.
+Shopify has a broad offering ranging from affordable packages for small businesses to large, cloud-based shop system with Shopify Plus.
 A large App Store allows users to easily connect marketing, accounting, buying and delivery processes to their shops.
 Fruchtec especially enjoys to work with Liquid, an open-source templating language that can be used for building shop logics.
-The biggest advantage of Shopify is their sophisticated [API](https://shopify.dev/api), which is used by Fruchtec to talk to their various dashboards.
+The biggest advantage of Shopify is their sophisticated [API](https://shopify.dev/api), which is used by Fruchtec to talk to various dashboards and services.
 An Admin API provides access to product, order and customer data whereas a seperated Storefront API can be used to take shop functionalities to any touchpoint.
 As Shopify also offers a GitHub integration, combining Deploy Now and Shopify allows Fruchtec to manage a majority of their code in the same place.
 Developers can push changes to shop themes and can instantly preview changes including the shops live data.

 ### Sendcloud for the shipping process